-Each provider has access to the electronic case record system (ECR).
-Every use of a restraint, whether it is planned or emergency, is reported in the ECR by the involved parties within 24 hours using the critical event reporting process for Emergency Medical/Behavioral Intervention Strategies (EMBIS).
+Each provider has access to the electronic client data management system (CDMS).
+Every use of a restraint, whether it is planned or emergency, is reported in the CDMS by the involved parties within 24 hours using the critical event reporting process for Emergency Medical/Behavioral Intervention Strategies (EMBIS).
 These reports describe the incident, the restrictive intervention that was used, a description of the events leading up to the restraint, the duration of the restraint and follow-up, as necessary to assure the health and safety of the individual.